Big Al II

 Big Al II is a pioneering funny car built in 1963 by Jim Lytle.
 It started the trend to flip-top fiberglass 'flopper' bodies.

-Lytle's chopped '34 Tudor project cost just US$2000, and was powered by an Allison V-1710.
+Lytle's chopped '34 Tudor project cost US$2000, and was powered by an Allison V-1710.
 The body was hand made.

-Big Al II ran just three times, all in 1964 at Lion's Dragway, setting a record for full-bodied drag racers, before being retired.
+Big Al II ran three times, all in 1964 at Lion's Dragway, setting a record for full-bodied drag racers, before being retired.

 The idea was copied by Ford and Mercury for their Mercury Comet Cyclones.
-It would inspire “every flopper body ever formed”.
+It would inspire "every flopper body ever formed".